C. J. Ramone

-Christopher Joseph Ward (born October 8, 1965), better known as C. J. Ramone, is an American musician best known for working as the bassist, backing and occasional lead vocalist of the punk rock group the Ramones from 1989 to 1996.
-He is one of the four surviving members of the Ramones, along with three of their drummers, Marky Ramone, Richie Ramone, and Elvis Ramone.
+Christopher Joseph Ward (born October 8, 1965), better known as C. J. Ramone, is an American musician.
+He is best known for performing from 1989 to 1996 as the bassist, backing vocalist and occasional lead vocalist of the punk rock group the Ramones after replacing original bassist Dee Dee Ramone — a role that lasted until the band's retirement.
+He is one of three Ramones former members (and the only bassist) still living and active in music, the others being Marky Ramone and Richie Ramone.

 Background

 Christopher Joseph Ward was born in Queens, New York City, but lived in Deer Park, New York for most of his early life.
 He attended Ss.
 Cyril and Methodius School and graduated from Deer Park High School in 1983.

 Prior to joining the Ramones, Ward served in the United States Marine Corps but lost the title of Marine due to going absent without leave and discharged.
 He was a fan of the Ramones, particularly of Dee Dee Ramone, before joining the band, and later played with him in a band called the Ramainz, which was formed by Dee Dee Ramone, Marky Ramone and Dee Dee's wife, Barbara Zampini.

 He also played in Guitar Pete's Axe Attack, Los Gusanos, Bad Chopper.
 Ward released the album Reconquista on June 29, 2012, and his album Last Chance to Dance was released in November (United States) and December (Europe) 2014.
 American Beauty was released on March 17, 2017, in the United States.
 The Holy Spell was released in 2019.